You will need to complete our Booking form to sit exams with us. Click here to go to the application page: www.tutorsandexams.uk/apply

 Every student has one 13-character code that’s unique to them.
 It’s used to collect results for each student across time and different exam boards, schools or colleges.
 All students need a UCI.
 If you have sat exams recently at another venue, they will have your UCI, or it will appear on your entry and results information from them.
 You will need your UCI if you are resitting a qualification.
 We can issue new UCI’s for new learners.

 You must provide your full name.
+The name provided will show on the final certificate.

 All the information requested is required to process your application.
 The information required is either a compulsory requirement by the exam board, or a legal requirement for payment.